nlepage/go-wasm-http-server/README.md

 ### [`registerWasmHTTPListener(wasmUrl, options)`](https://github.com/nlepage/go-wasm-http-server/blob/v1.0.0/sw.js#L3)

-Instantiates and runs the WebAssembly module at `wasmUrl`, and registers a fetch listener forwarding requests to the WebAssembly module.
+Instantiates and runs the WebAssembly module at `wasmUrl`, and registers a fetch listener forwarding requests to the WebAssembly module's server.

+⚠ This function must be called only once in a ServiceWorker, if you want to register several servers you must use several ServiceWorkers.

+The server will be "deployed" at the root of the ServiceWorker's scope by default, `base` may be used to deploy the server at a subpath of the scope.

+See [ServiceWorkerContainer.register()](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerContainer/register) for more information about the scope of a ServiceWorker.

 #### `wasmUrl`